 Is real-time startup data possible?

-Competitor freshness benchmarks are drawn from publicly documented update schedules (Crunchbase’s daily CSV documentation, PitchBook’s research process page), vendor claims, and independent observations.
-Where platforms do not publish specific freshness metrics, the comparison table notes “Not published” rather than estimating.
+Competitor benchmarks come from publicly documented update schedules (Crunchbase’s daily CSV documentation, PitchBook’s research process page), vendor claims, and independent observation.
+Where a platform does not publish a freshness metric, the comparison table says “Not published” rather than guessing.